 Despite the strengths and utility of in-the-moment ratings, the use of this technique has largely stagnated in the neuroimaging literature.
 This is due to popular interpretations of early studies suggesting that online rating alters neural activity in substantial ways 1,2,4.
 To date, only a handful of neuroimaging studies that we could find have attempted to capture continuous online self-reported ratings during exposure to a dynamic, feature-rich stimuli 20,24–27.
 We posit that the broad support for the interpretation that online ratings are inherently problematic in the context of neuroimaging studies may be overstated, as the literature often cited either did not use continuous ratings and dynamic stimuli 28,29 or contrasted significantly different viewing conditions 20,24, confounding the act of rating with differences in instruction (i.e., differences may stem from being given a focus rather than rating itself).
-While it is true that neural activity captured while continuously rating a stimulus likely differs significantly from passively watching a stimulus with no particular focus or goal, how the act of rating affects neural activity when the focus or goal is kept consistent has not yet been explored.
+While it is true that neural activity captured while continuously rating a stimulus likely differs from passively watching a stimulus with no particular focus or goal, how the act of rating affects neural activity when the focus or goal is kept consistent has not yet been explored.

 Reflective active viewing.
-One approach for constraining cognition without introducing an active rating or updating process is to have participants passively view a dynamic stimulus in the scanner with specific instructions to narrow focus (i.e., 30,31, or what we term reflective active viewing.
+One approach for constraining cognition without introducing an active rating or updating process is to have participants view a dynamic stimulus in the scanner with specific instructions to narrow focus (i.e., 30,31), or what we term reflective active viewing.
 Through this approach, we can avoid the influence of rating behaviors upon neural data while potentially still capturing a semblance of a subject’s concurrent metacognitive phenomena.
 The validity of this approach outside of a neuroimaging context is supported by findings that within-participant physiological activity (e.g., skin conductance, heart rate, pulse transmission time, general somatic activity) during initial exposure is significantly correlated with the same metrics during a rewatch while self-reporting ratings 16,32.

 Research using this technique has been fruitful, identifying mechanisms through which emotions promote prosociality 4 and neural correlates of both attentional engagement 31 and of humor 33.
-However, the majority of these studies have relied on post-exposure ratings to probe subjective experience.
-This may be appropriate for gist-level representations of complex experiences 34 but may fail to accurately capture how nuances of dynamic or ongoing evaluations were experienced in the moment.
+However, the majority of these studies have relied on post-exposure ratings to probe subjective experience or pooled independent ratings.
+This technique may be appropriate for normative or gist-level representations of complex experiences 34 but may fail to accurately capture nuances of dynamic or ongoing evaluations as they were experienced by subjects in the moment.
 For example, for a movie with a meaning-changing twist (e.g., “The Sixth Sense”), small features of an interaction or subtle information conveyed by an actor’s facial expressions or verbal tone may be imbued with a different meaning upon recall or rewatch than it was originally assigned during the initial viewing experience.
 This speaks to the necessity of capturing in-the-moment ratings of experience, and better understanding the implications of this approach for neural activity and downstream cognition.
 We propose that this type of viewing may be characterized by greater default mode network engagement (i.e., precuneus (pCUN), inferior parietal lobe (IPL), medial prefrontal cortex (mPFC)) without the added pressure of having to rate their evaluations.
 However, this type of viewing may also lead to greater lapses in attention, or possible forgetting of the active goal.